Persistent Depressive Disorder in Children

 A child with this disorder may have other health problems, such as substance abuse

 A mental health expert often diagnoses this disorder.
-He or she will do a mental health
+They will do a comprehensive

-evaluation.
-He or she may also talk with family, teachers, and caregivers.
+mental health evaluation.
+They may also talk with family, teachers, and caregivers.

 How is persistent depressive disorder treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also